orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 <br/>

 3. Introduce "Base Commission" and "Bonus Commission" for Node Operators.
-"Base Commission" is paid to all Node Operators, while "Bonus Commission" eligibility is determined by RPL staked on a Node, with max bonus being a Staked RPL value equivalent to 10% borrowed Eth.
+"Base Commission" is paid to all Node Operators, while "Bonus Commission" eligibility is determined by RPL staked on a Node, with max bonus eligibility being a Staked RPL value equivalent to 10% borrowed Eth.
 See Bonus Commission Eligibility below ("NO" is an abbreviation for "Node Operator"):

 ![BonusCommissionEligibility](/plots/BonusCommissionEligibility.png)